ukaea/UDA/docs/development.md

 ./plugin_test_testplugin
 ```

+## Writing new tests
+TODO: testing strategy and CTest integration

 ## Debugging
 This section will mainly focus on how to debug an uda server because of the complications of the client-server communication.
 For debugging either the client or the fat-client there aren't any additional considerations to be aware of in the same way, simply compile with debug symbols and use your usual choice of debugging tool (`gdb`, `lldb`, etc.).